rachlim/wdi-instructor-challenge/README.md

 #### Notes

-* I didn't us vanilla javascript on the front end side of the codes, as I don't think I can deliver on time.
+* I didn't us vanilla javascript on the front end side of the codes, as I don't think I can deliver on time if I don't use jQuery.
 Please embrace jQuery, I think it's commonly used and easier to understand for beginners.
 * The site is best run on the latest chrome browser ~~, that's always the case.~~

 #### Stacks